Back To School Chaos

 Enlist everyone’s help in establishing a smooth morning and evening routine.
 Decide what needs to be done, who can do it and who is responsible for it.
 Even small children can make sure that the dishes are removed from the table when they are done eating, or that the dog bowl is full or that their teeth are brushed before they put on their shoes.
 Check out these additional tips and strategies to help reduce the back to school stress.

-Beverly’s Hot Tips For Building Resiliency and Reducing The Chaos:
+Beverly’s Hot Tips For Building Resiliency and Reducing Back To School Chaos:

 - Post a calendar of all weekly or monthly events and activities.
 Predictability helps to relieve anxieties.
 Be sure to discuss any implications that these plans may have with the whole family.
 Include any quizzes, projects and tests along with adequate preparation time.
 By visibly seeing what needs to be accomplished for the week ahead, students can plan to complete tasks accordingly.